 - The workshops consist of two rooms in either “classroom” or “u-shape” sitting style for 20-25 people

 - Flip charts, projectors, screens and whiteboard markers should be available at the workshop venue

 - A separate unrestricted Internet wireless connection for the workshops.
 (All ports should be open on the workshop SSID).

 - Arrange for one PostScript table laser printer and at least two separate paper trays to be used during the workshops and Plenary at the registration desk.
 The printer is required to be delivered, installed, tested and fully functioning at least one day prior to the workshops.

 B. ICT Partner Requirements

 The prospective ICT partner is expected to provide Internet connectivity and network infrastructure for the two-day MENOG Plenary to be delivered at the selected venue.

 - Provide high-speed Internet connectivity to the Meeting venue.
 The Internet access speed must be at least 30Mbps.

 - The Internet connection should be unrestricted (meaning all ports should be open).

-- The ICT partner must provide Internet access using both native IPv4 and IPv6
+- The ICT partner should endeavor to provide Internet access using both native IPv4 and IPv6.